phillipdann-ward/falsehoods/documents.md

 20. The latest version of a document is approved for use.
 21. Earlier versions of a document are no longer in use.
 22. A document’s version identifier indicates the document’s approval status.
-23. A version of a document is uniquely identifiable from a combination of its reference and version identifier.
-24. A document has a reference.
+23. A document has a reference.
 25. A document has a version identifier.
 26. A signed document is approved.
 27. An approved document is signed.